Persian literature: Persian dictionaries

-The influence of Persian literature on world literature
+Influence

 Sufi literature

 Some of Persia's best-beloved medieval poets were Sufis, and their poetry was, and is, widely read by Sufis from Morocco to Indonesia.
 Rumi, in particular, is renowned both as a poet and as the founder of a widespread Sufi order.
 Hafez, too, is hugely admired in both East and West, and he was inspired by Sufism if he was not actually a Sufi himself.
 The themes and styles of this kind of devotional poetry have been widely imitated by many Sufi and non-Sufi poets.
 See also the article on Sufi poetry.

 Many notable texts in Persian mystic literature are not poems, yet highly read and regarded.
 Among those are Kimiya-yi sa'ādat, Asrar al-Tawhid and Kashf ul Mahjoob.

 Georgian literature

 Beginning in the early 16th century, Persian traditions had a large impact on the Georgian ruling elites, which in turn resulted in Persian influence on Georgian art, architecture, and literature.
 This cultural influence lasted until the arrival of the Russians.

 Jamshid Sh.
 Giunashvili remarks on the connection of Georgian culture with that of the Persian literary work Shahnameh:

 Farmanfarmaian in the Journal of Persianate Studies: